ZeroTraceAPI/Amulet-Utility-Plugins/.github/ISSUE_TEMPLATE/feature-request.md

 # Feature Request

+## Plugin or area

+Which plugin or area is this feature for?

+Examples:

+* Auto Light
+* Block to Chest
+* New plugin idea
+* General repo / documentation
+* Other / Not sure

+---

 ## Describe the feature

 What would you like to see added or improved?

+Explain the idea clearly.
+Include what the feature should do and how it could help.

 ---

 ## Problem or limitation

-What issue, limitation, or inconvenience does this solve?
+What issue, limitation, or inconvenience would this solve?

 ---